 In l99l, he was elected Town Supervisor of Greenburgh, the largest town in Westchester County.
 Mr. Feiner is currently the third longest serving Supervisor in history of Greenburgh.
 During the past 22 years Mr. Feiner has addressed the infrastructure needs of the town.
 The most significant of these accomplishments took place in 2003 when Greenburgh moved its Town Hall to a new facility: 177 Hillside Ave.
 The building, which is partially powered using solar energy (thanks to a NYS grant), was purchased at a price significantly below market value: $6.9 million.
 In the early 1990s, when the building was built, the cost of constructing 177 Hillside was over $12 million.
 An incredible bargain!

 Other infrastructure enhancements include: The town, with the assistance of a $2.1 million NY State grant, constructed a 2nd floor at the Theodore Young Community Center.
 A multipurpose center for seniors was dedicated, most of the funding came from non tax dollars.
 A new public works garage was constructed.
 A water pump station was built that connects Irvington residents to Greenburgh’s water supply.
 Nine new playgrounds were built without using taxpayer dollars.
 There have been two additions to the police headquarters.
 A new interactive kiddy pool was built.
 In 2008 the town completed the construction of a $20 million library expansion (approved by the voters), The library uses geothermal power to heat the building.
-In 2007 the Town Board voted to conduct a full master plan review.
-The comprehensive plan will review the long term infrastructure needs of the town, including land use, flood, parking, maximizing the revenue the town can receive on vacant parcels of land.
+In 2015 the town is expected to consider adopting a comprehensive plan which will address the long term infrastructure needs of the town, including land use, flood, parking, maximizing the revenue the town can receive on vacant parcels of land.
 In 2011 the town approved a hazardous mitigation plan—enabling the town to obtain federal funds to address flooding.
-In 2013 the town will appropriate funds for the purchase of a new sanitation truck that uses automation to pick up garbage (an electric arm) started serving sections of the town..
-The automated refuse collection vehicles will reduce collection costs and increase collection efficiencies.
+In 2014 the town made a major change.
+A new sanitation truck that uses automation to pick up garbage (an electric arm) started serving sections of the town..
+The automated refuse collection vehicles reduces collection costs and increase collection efficiencies.
 There will be fewer worker compensation claims.
 The new truck requires one employee compared to three employees on older trucks.
 A second truck is on order and will be operational in 2015.
-Supervisor Feiner has also funded the replacement of all the water meters in the town in his 2013 capital budget and is replacing street lights with LED lighting, which are more efficient.
+Supervisor Feiner has also funded the replacement of all the water meters and is replacing street lights with LED lighting, which are more efficient.

 Moody's has increased the town's bond rating 3 times under Feiner's leaderhip.
 In August, 2001 the town received a new rating of AA1, the second highest rating a municipality can receive.
 In September, 2006 Moody’s highlighted Greenburgh’s “strong financial operations…solid fiscal management.”
 In 2007 the Town Board voted to approve a fund balance policy to guide future Town Boards on the use of fund balance.
 Very few communities have fund balance policies.
 Standard & Poor's Bond Rating Agency upgraded Greenburgh's bond rating to AAA, the highest rating a municipality can receive in 2008.
-Less than 3% of all municipalities in the nation have a triple A bond rating from both Moody's & Standard & Poor's.
+Less than 1% of all municipalities in the nation have a triple A bond rating from both Moody's & Standard & Poor's.